lnxjedi/gopherbot/doc/src/DevNotes.md

 * AddTask(...) will replace CallPlugin

 ### TODO
-* Move HistoryLogs and WorkingDirectory to BotJob
+* Move KeepLogs and WorkingDirectory to BotJob
   * Make "update" a job triggered by the update plugin
-  * Initialize history on the first job in the initial pipeline that has HistoryLogs > 0
+  * Initialize history on the first job in the initial pipeline that has KeepLogs > 0
   * Create new botContext for sub-pipelines; if parent context has no history, the child context may start one
 * Implement "SpawnPipeline" - create a new goroutine / botContext and run startPipeline; allow trigger / plugin to start multiple jobs in parallel whose success or failure doesn't affect the running pipeline
 * Add SetWorkingDirectory(...) bool method, allow relative paths relative to pipeline WorkingDirectory